 The study by Juan G , published in 2017 is a multicenter Spanish study of 723 randomized patients.
 Of these, 533 patients (73.7%) were discharged after an interval ranging from 4 to 12 hours monitoring post transradial angioplasty for stable coronary artery disease affecting one or more vessels.
 A group of 190 patients (26.3%) were hospitalized for clinical instability post procedure.
 All patients received antiplatelet therapy combining at least aspirin and clopidogrel.
 Within 24 hours after angioplasty, detection of a major event in one patient (i.e. 0.19%) that required hospitalization for a decrease in hemoglobin due to rectal bleeding.
 On day 30, three major events (0.57%): subacute thrombosis of the stent, revascularization of another ischemic vessel, and stroke.
 Eight patients (1.5%) required rehospitalization on day 30.

 This study has shown that outpatient angioplasty by radial approach in selected patients is a safe and feasible strategy.

-Regarding the recovery after one month, installation of a myocardial inferction in 3.5% of cases, heart failure noted in two patients (2.34%), and a single case of stroke (1.16%).
+About the recovery after one month, we found myocardial infarction in 3.5% of cases, heart failure in two patients (2.34%), and a single case of stroke (1.16%).
 In addition to the high success rate, the after angioplasty event rate is low and the mortality rate is nil comparable to other series of outpatient angioplasty.
 So the main conclusion from this series is that outpatient angioplasty is an effective and low risk technique.

 These results are consistent with data from the literature since Juan G , Muhel Patel , and other authors have significantly demonstrated the feasibility and safety of outpatient angioplasty, whatever the pathway. first (radial or femoral).
 The potential benefits of outpatient angioplasty: